IBM/maximo-labs/MkDocs/omnio_8.8/docs/deploy.md

 Click on the docker command to copy it to the clipboard :
 ![Deployment Guide](/img/omnio_8.8/omnio_configuration_16.png)</br></br>

-Open a terminal window on the Omnio Edge gateway (in my case my Mac) and then paste the docker command line from the clipboard.
+Open a terminal window (Mac/Linux) or Caommand window (Windows) on the Omnio Edge gateway and then paste the docker command line from the clipboard.
 Click enter to execute it, and you should see the following:
 ![Start Omnio Edge](/img/omnio_8.8/omnio_configuration_17.png)</br></br>

 ## Verify data flowing into Maximo Monitor